 For the comfort of (some) readers, we will do the unenriched case at first.
 In Section 3, we show that $\lambda$-ary pretheories of \cite{BG} can be presented as equational theories over a category $\ck$ introduced in \cite{R} (motivated by \cite{L}).
 We show how it can be used to prove the result from \cite{BG} that $\lambda$-ary pretheories over a locally $\lambda$-presentable category $\ck$ correspond to $\lambda$-ary monads on $\ck$.
 Then we apply it to the case when $\ck$ is not locally finitely presentable but only locally finitely generated in the sense of \cite{DR}, which is the case of metric spaces.
-In Section 4, we do the enriched case and show that it yields recent results from \cite{AFMS} and \cite{ADV}.
+In Section 4, we do the enriched case and show that it yields some recent results from Ad\' amek et al \cite{AFMS} and \cite{ADV}.
 In Section 5, we discuss monads on metric spaces in more detail.
-In particular, we show that monads given by finitary unconditional equational theories of \cite{MPP1} preserve not only filtered colimits but also sifted ones.
-The same property have monads given by some $\otimes$-theories, for instance by normed spaces.
+In particular, we show that monads given by finitary unconditional equational theories of Mardare et al \cite{MPP1} preserve not only filtered colimits but also sifted ones.
+The same property have monads given by some $\otimes$-theories, for instance the monad given by normed spaces.
 But a characterization of monads on $\Met$ preserving filtered (or sifted) colimits remains unknown.

 1mm